leolabs/gpto/README.md

 ## Features:

-- Set missing date and GPS position from metadata files
+- Add missing date and GPS position to images and videos
-- Add people as keywords
+- Add people as keywords to images and videos
 - Remove video files that belong to live photos

 ## How to Run: